sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/1000 - quickstart.md

 Next
 ===

-TODO update links?

-- Learn concepts with more detailed examples in the [Getting started with SenseML](doc:getting-started)
-- Check out the [SenseML method reference docs](doc:methods) to write your own extractions
 - See the [API reference](https://docs.sensible.so/reference/choosing-an-endpoint) and [example code](https://github.com/sensible-hq/sensible-code-examples)
+- To get started with authoring extraction configurations, or configs, for your custom documents, see [Overview](doc:overview).